 Does this sound like you?
 If you’re starting to feel these pains, you aren’t alone.
 At Ombud, we frequently hear from teams that they’ve started to outgrow their subscription-based RFP tool and need to “level-up” their tech stack to meet more complex needs.

 Below, we’ve compiled the most common complaints we hear from our ecosystem.
 Some were the “straw that broke the camel’s back” when it came to outgrowing their RFP management software:

-“The tool can’t handle complex offerings and sales cycles.”
+“The RFP response tool can't handle complex offerings and sales cycles.”

 Typically, RFP tools are set up in question-and-answer pairs to search upon.
 They have simple keyword searches that provide results based on what’s in the question library.
 For companies that either have low RFP volume or a single offering, this can work great.
 They can get the answers they need and respond to these RFPs quickly.

 As deals become more complex or product offerings expand, you may find you need more context behind these questions and responses.
 Was this response in relation to an enterprise deal?
 What product offering was this for?
 Did we offer product customization?

 The nuances to each response and situation are what make that proposal sing.
 Especially in a heated sales cycle or an extremely competitive market, a response that caters directly to your prospect’s industry or pain point will put you a cut above the rest.

 “The RFP management software can't handle multi-document and complex proposals.”

 RFP tools set up in a simple question-and-answer format also raise issues for scaling your organization.
 Often, as the offerings and sales cycle get more involved, so does the requests’ format.
 We frequently see customers with RFPs containing 5+ response attachments and hundreds of pages in Word docs or thousands of spreadsheet lines.
 Especially with rising concerns in data and cybersecurity, this trend will only continue.